TasSM/gateway/README.md

-# gateway
+# dpeloy

-An nginx server automation toolkit and application.
+A dockerized nginx deployment automation for your CICD pipeline.

+## Environment Variables
+`HOSTED_ZONE_ID` = ID of the hosted zone in Route53 to add the DNS record `RECORD_NAME` = DNS record name (e.g. server.bigcorp.com)
+`DNS_TARGET` = ipv4 address or an existing domain (Will automatically create the appropriate A or CNAME record)

 TODO:

-0. Custom error pages + review nginx.conf
+0. Custom error pages + review base nginx.conf
-1. AWS R53 Automation
 2. Jenkinsfile
-3. Python server agent (+ Certificate generation)
-4. Python management app
-5. Security